polybiusproxy/hxCodec/README.md

 You can either download it as a ZIP, or git cloning it.

+WIP: You can use `haxelib git hxCodec https://github.com/Jrgamer4u/Friday-Night-Funkin-Mp4-Video-Support`

+Might not work with this fork.
+For now, just use the PolybiusProxy version.

 ### 2. Create `Videos` Folder

 Create a `Videos` Folder inside of `Assets`